-The right personal training price presenting technique can dramatically boost your revenue.
-It makes it so much easier to convert inquiries into paying clients.
+The right personal training package ideas and pricing strategies can dramatically boost your revenue.
+Getting these aspects right makes it so much easier to convert inquiries into paying clients.

-In this article – we explain how personal trainers can present their pricing in a way that’s persuasive and engaging.
+In this article – we explain how personal trainers can package their services and present their pricing in a way that’s persuasive and engaging.

 But it’s not only useful for PTs – it’s also effective for gym membership sales consultants, fitness studio owners, and yoga instructors.